fedir/ghstat/ratings.md

 * The most popular project is `ipkn/crow`
 * The newest project is `oktal/pistache`
 * The project with more commits is `cutelyst/cutelyst`
+* The project with biggest average contribution period is `cutelyst/cutelyst`
 * The project with more tags is `cutelyst/cutelyst`
 * The project made by most notable top contributors is `treefrogframework/treefrog-framework`
 * The project with best errors resolving rate is `cutelyst/cutelyst`